 Older people often have some bacteria in their urine.
 This does not mean they have a UTI.
 But health care providers may find the bacteria in a routine test and give antibiotics anyway.

 Most older people should not be tested or treated for a UTI unless they have UTI symptoms.
 And if you do have a UTI and get treated, you usually don’t need another test to find out if you are cured.

 You should only get tested or treated if UTI symptoms come back.

 Antibiotics can have side effects, such as fever, rash, diarrhea, nausea, vomiting, headache, tendon ruptures, and nerve damage.

 Antibiotics can kill “friendly” germs in the body.
 This can lead to vaginal yeast infections.
 It can also lead to other infections, and severe diarrhea, hospitalization, and even death.

 Also, antibiotics may help “drug resistant” bacteria grow.
 These bacteria are harder to kill.
 They cause illnesses that are harder to cure.
-Your doctor may have to try several antibiotics.
+Your health care provider may have to try several antibiotics.
 This increases the risk of complications.
 The resistant bacteria can also be passed on to others.
-If you get an infection from resistant bacteria, you may need more doctor visits and medicines that cost more.
+If you get an infection from resistant bacteria, you may need more visits and medicines that cost more.